jpdarago/bip39key/README.md

 In all cases the tool requires a User ID in [RFC 2822](https://datatracker.ietf.org/doc/html/rfc2822) format.

-When providing a passphrase, the tool will use it to generate the key, and will also encrypt the resulting OpenPGP/OpenSSH keys with the provided passphrase.
+When providing a passphrase, the tool will use it to generate the key together with the seed from the BIP39 mnemonic, and will also encrypt the resulting OpenPGP/OpenSSH keys with the provided passphrase.

+The creation timestamp for the OpenPGP keys is set to the Bitcoin genesis block timestamp (1231006505 in seconds from Unix epoch).
+GPG considers this part of the key so it is important to keep it consistent.
+We use that timestamp because it's easy to retrieve, and it's not zero (which can trigger bad corner cases in GPG).

 ## Usage